Surveillance (2008 film): Production

-Different film stocks were processed in alternate ways to provide the varying states of minds and perspectives that belong to the characters in the film: the two local police officers' POV is sepia toned, to reflect their power, while over-saturation was employed for the illicit drug-using couple, and a "super sharp and super clear" depiction for the young girl.
+Different film stocks were processed in alternate ways to provide the varying states of minds and perspectives that belong to the characters in the film: the local police officers Jim Conrad (French Stewart) and Jack Bennett (Kent Harper)'s point-of-view is sepia toned, to reflect their power, while over-saturation was employed for illicit drug-using couple Bobbi Prescott (Pell James) and Johnny (Mac Miller) and a "super sharp and super clear" depiction for the young girl Stephanie (Ryan Simpkins).

 Reception

 Critical response

 Overall, reviews of the film were mixed.
 The aggregator website Rotten Tomatoes reported a 55% approval rating with an average score of 5.19/10, based on 76 reviews.
 The website's consensus reads, "This dark psycho-thriller from Jennifer Lynch, is violent, sharp and baffling, but not to everyone's taste."
 On Metacritic the film achieved a score of 31 out of 100 based on 12 reviews, which indicates "generally unfavorable reviews".

 Accolades

-In October 2008, the film took the top prize at the Festival de Cine de Sitges.
+In October 2008, the film took the top prize at the Sitges Film Festival.
 The film made history at the New York City Horror Film Festival when Jennifer Lynch became the first female to win the Best Director award and Ryan Simpkins became the first child to win the Best Actress award at the fest.